-Voluntary and Mandatory SNAP Employment and Training (E&T) Programs
+Voluntary and Mandatory SNAP E&T Programs

-State agencies are required to operate SNAP E&T programs.
-However, states have flexibility concerning the types of programs they offer and the types of SNAP participants they serve.
+State agencies are required to operate SNAP E&T programs and have flexibility on the types of programs they offer and the types of SNAP participants they serve.
 States have the option to mandate that certain household members participate in SNAP E&T to maintain their eligibility, offer SNAP E&T to certain household members on a voluntary basis, or offer a combination of mandatory participation for certain household members and voluntary participation to others.

 Nebraska operates a voluntary SNAP E&T program.